patomoi/ATS-20-Starter-Pack/README.md

 # ATS-20-Starter-Pack
 a starter pack for ATS-20 Users

+THIS IS A W.I.P., EXPECT VISUAL BUG IN BANDNAMES AND MEMORY WHILE UPLOADING ISSUES.

 this pack is intended to be a friendly way to update the firmware to new ATS-20 radio users this pack offers: